MarkPillon/Amplify-Manual-Install/README.md

 You'll need
 - AWS account
 - Github connection
-- Code editor such as VS or Gitpod
+- Code editor such as VS or Gitpod that is connected to Github so we can implement CI/CD functionality.

 ## Step 1 - Install Amplify